emarsden/dash-mpd-cli/README.md

   suite](https://github.com/axiomatic-systems/Bento4/), if you need to fetch encrypted content.
   [Binaries are available](https://www.bento4.com/downloads/) for common platforms.
 See the `--mp4decrypt-location` commandline argument if this is installed in a non-standard location.

+- for some types of streams that the mp4decrypt application is not able to decrypt (for example content in WebM containers), you should install the [Shaka packager application](https://github.com/shaka-project/shaka-packager) developed by Google.
+See the `--decryption-application` commandline option to specify the choice of decryption application, and the `--shaka-packager-location` commandline argument if it is installed in a non-standard location.

 This crate is tested on the following **platforms**: